-The reality is quite different, cyber-hackers and online paedophiles hide their digital footprints by utilising internet anonymisers such as the TOR software.
+The reality is quite different, cyber-hackers and online pedophiles hide their digital footprints by utilizing internet anonymisers such as the TOR software.
 Additionally they typically encrypt all their online communications with military grade tools that once captured take decades to break.
 Moreover most cyber criminals are wise enough to never discuss their criminal activities on or near the phone, for fear of government eavesdropping.

 Essentially if cyber criminals follow these basic principles the ‘technologies of control’ systems will never capture evidence of their online activities.
 This is the main reason why law enforcement agencies are beginning to realise that traditional investigative methods work best to capture cyber- criminals.